Guest Blog by Sabine Kast

 KATHMANDU, Nepal–It’s 1AM.
 Dogs are barking outside.
 I am super tired.
 Four weeks ago, in the wee hours of a Haitian Saturday morning while I was fending off insects and obsessively trying to get through the last pages of my book, an earthquake struck Nepal.

 My phone lit up with the news, and a ping notified me of an email, which read: “This is a big one.
 Are you ready?”
-It was from Kit Miyamoto.
+It was from Kit.

-Ten days later, I was on the plane on a one-way ticket to Kathmandu.
+Ten days later, I was one-way flight to Kathmandu.
 Miyamoto International and the nonprofit Miyamoto Relief, for which I work, dispatched a team of structural engineers to Nepal within 48 hours of the disaster.
-We’re earthquake engineers and while others might only think about earthquakes when mega disasters happen, we spend our days talking about building resilience and working to convince our clients and partners to engineer buildings, particularly schools, to meet at least the minimum building code requirements–life safety–every day.
+We’re earthquake engineers, and while others might only think about earthquakes when mega disasters happen, we spend our days talking about building resilience and working to convince our clients and partners to engineer buildings, particularly schools, to meet at least the minimum building code requirements–life safety–every day.

 My first impression of Kathmandu is that the needs here are tremendous.
 Little colorful, makeshift tents dot Kathmandu city.
 Families, many with little children, are petrified of returning to their homes, where cracks line the walls like open wounds.
 The earthquake and subsequent aftershocks, including two really big ones, have left scars on the city.
 Here and there you come across partially or fully collapsed buildings, surrounded by rubble.
 Buildings that still stand are lined with vertical, horizontal and sometimes diagonally crossed cracks.